FilecoinFoundationWeb/filecoin-foundation/apps/ffdweb-site/src/content/digest/the-debate-over-dweb-vs-web3-the-decentralized-elephant-in-the-room.md

 created-on: 2023-10-16T17:27:25.370Z
 updated-on: 2023-10-16T17:27:25.377Z
 published-on: 2023-10-16T17:27:25.385Z
-f_issue: 1
+issue: 1
-f_article: 4
+: 4
-f_description: What matters in this discussion – in any discussion about technology, really – is who’s designing it, who controls it, and who stands to benefit?
+description: What matters in this discussion – in any discussion about technology, really – is who’s designing it, who controls it, and who stands to benefit?
-f_image:
+image:
   url: /assets/images/DWD-Illustration-04.png
-f_author: Mai Ishikawa Sutton
+author: Mai Ishikawa Sutton
-f_author-profile:
+author-profile:
   url: /assets/images/dwd-profile-03.png
-f_author-bio: Mai Ishikawa Sutton is a senior organizer with DWeb projects, co-founder of Distributed.Press and COMPOST magazine, and contributor to Hypha Worker Co-op.
+author-bio: Mai Ishikawa Sutton is a senior organizer with DWeb projects, co-founder of Distributed.Press and COMPOST magazine, and contributor to Hypha Worker Co-op.
 tags: digest
-layout: "[digest].html"
 date: 2023-10-16T17:27:25.391Z
 seo:
   noindex: false